Canorus/Twitter-timeline-to-mastodon/README.md

 # Twitter timeline to mastodon
 ~~Crawl Twitter timeline and send toot.~~

 ~~This script uses Firefox's geckodriver.
-May not work on Windows machine.~~
+May not work on Windows machine.~~ It uses Google Chrome.

 ~~This is just an initial commit and a lot has to be done.~~